Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary

 \section{Introduction}

-Recent years have seen considerable improvements in the performance of syntactic dependency parsers.
-For graph-based parsers, these improvements can in large part be attributed to two developments: the introduction of deep biaffine classifiers \cite{dozat2017deep}, which now constitute the de-facto standard approach for graph-based dependency parsing, and the rise of pre-trained distributed word representations, particularly transformer-based contextualized embeddings such as BERT \cite{devlin-etal-2019-bert} or RoBERTa \cite{liu2019roberta}.
-As shown in \tref{parser_configs}, both features are present in the best-performing systems \citep{che-etal-2018-towards,kanerva-etal-2018-turku,kanerva-etal-2020-turku} of the CoNLL-18 and IWPT-20 Shared Tasks on Universal Dependency parsing \citep{zeman-etal-2018-conll,bouma-etal-2020-iwpt}.
+Recent years have seen considerable improvements in the performance of syntactic dependency parsers for frameworks such as Universal Dependencies \citep[UD;][]{de-marneffe-etal-2014-universal}.
+For graph-based parsers, these improvements can in large part be attributed to two developments: (1) the introduction of deep biaffine classifiers \cite{dozat2017deep}, which now constitute the de-facto standard approach for graph-based dependency parsing, and (2) the rise of pre-trained distributed word representations, particularly transformer-based contextualized embeddings such as BERT \cite{devlin-etal-2019-bert} or RoBERTa \cite{liu2019roberta}.
+Both characteristics are present in recent top-performing systems \citep{che-etal-2018-towards,straka2019evaluating,kondratyuk2019languages,kanerva-etal-2018-turku,kanerva-etal-2020-turku,che-etal-2018-towards}.

-Universal Dependencies \citep[UD,][]{de-marneffe-etal-2014-universal} is a community-driven, cross-linguistic framework for syntactic dependency annotation.
-In addition to classical dependency trees (\enquote{basic UD}), which are annotated in all available treebanks, more and more treebanks are adding non-tree dependency graph annotations \citep[\enquote{enhanced UD,}][]{schuster-manning-2016-enhanced}.
-Enhanced UD graphs include a number of additional dependencies in order to make relations between content words more explicit and have been designed with shallow natural language understanding tasks in mind.
-The parsing of these graph structures can be seen as similar to other bi-lexical semantic parsing tasks \citep{oepen-etal-2016-towards} such as Prague Semantic Dependencies \citep{hajic-etal-2012-announcing} or Enju Predicate–Argument Structures \citep{miyao-tsujii-2004-deep}.

-Despite the ubiquity of biaffine classifiers and pre-trained contextualized word embeddings in recent neural dependency parsers \citep{che-etal-2018-towards, straka2019evaluating, kondratyuk2019languages}, there remain a considerable number of implementation and configuration choices whose impact on parser performance is less well understood; a fact which is evidenced by the many different model configurations present in parsers that have achieved top results in the CoNLL-17 \citep{zeman-etal-2017-conll}, CoNLL-18 \citep{zeman-etal-2018-conll}, and IWPT-20 \citep{bouma-etal-2020-iwpt} Shared Tasks on Universal Dependency Parsing (see \tref{parser_configs}).
-In particular, these choices include (a) the concrete pre-trained word embeddings or language model to use, particularly when working with many different languages; (b) whether to predict edge existence and edge labels using two separate modules (\enquote{factorized architecture}) or a single module (\enquote{unfactorized architecture}); and (c) whether to use a multi-task training setup to simultaneously predict other UD properties (such as morphological features or POS tags) during parsing.
+However, there remain a considerable number of implementation and configuration choices whose impact on parser performance is less well understood.
+This is evidenced by the many different model configurations (see \tref{parser_configs}) present in parsers that have achieved top results in recent shared tasks addressing UD parsing \citep{zeman-etal-2017-conll,zeman-etal-2018-conll,bouma-etal-2020-iwpt}.
+The choices include (a) the particular pre-trained word embeddings or language model to use, (b) whether to utilize an LSTM in addition to (fine-tuned) contextualized word embeddings; and (c) whether to use a multi-task training setup simultaneously predicting additional UD features (such as morphology or parts of speech) during parsing.